goldbergjeffrey/qs-jwt-examples/docs/node-examples.md

 <a name="general"></a>
 ## general information

 * Please make sure to import the Consumer Sales app (if you have not already) before running the mashup example.
+Obtain the guid for the app.

-* Please follow the **[instructions}(../README.MD#vproxy)** on setting up a json web token virtual proxy in Qlik Sense before continuing with the node examples.
+* Please follow the **[instructions}(vpconfig.md)** on setting up a json web token virtual proxy in Qlik Sense before continuing with the node examples.

 * Each example requires some configuration in the corresponding js file and support files.
 Please follow the configuration instructions below.

 ### general configuration

 > _jwtEncryptionKey_: Enter the path to the private key used to encrypt the json web token.

 > _hostname_: Hostname of Qlik Sense server where jwt token will be sent.